-A formerly homeless man who has turned his life around with the help of Emmaus Colchester, shares his ongoing struggle with depression to highlight the link between mental health and homelessness for Mental Health Awareness Week (14-20 May).
+A formerly homeless man who has turned his life around with the help of local charity Emmaus Colchester is sharing his ongoing struggle with depression to highlight the link between mental health and homelessness for Mental Health Awareness Week (14-20 May).

 Daniel Mountier, 28, has been homeless three times since the age of 18 due to depression and drug use: “Growing up my mum fostered, and our place was often hectic with eight or more children in the house.
 I was expected to be the example as the eldest brother, and I felt like I couldn’t always live up to that expectation.”